 Diabetes mellitus, or diabetes, is a disease that is, unfortunately, becoming more well-known.

-The incidence of diabetes is increasing, according to the World Health Organization (WHO), with the number of people with diabetes rising from 108 million people in 1980 to 422 million in 2014.
+The incidence of diabetes is increasing; according to the World Health Organization (WHO), the number of people with diabetes has risen from 108 million people in 1980 to 422 million in 2014.

 Get Your FREE Diabetes Diet Plan

 - 15 foods to naturally lower blood sugar levels

 Polyphagia can be a sign of undiagnosed diabetes or blood sugar problems.
 When cells are starved of glucose for energy (due to lack of insulin or insulin resistance), it can increase the sensation of hunger to try to compensate and gain enough calories to use for fuel.

 People with undiagnosed diabetes may notice that they are hungrier than usual and still losing weight due to uncontrolled blood sugar levels.
 On the other hand, low blood sugar (hypoglycemia) can trigger the sensation of hunger in order to help correct the low levels of sugar in the blood through eating.

 Along with polyphagia, other symptoms of diabetes include:

 - Urinating (peeing) more often than usual (Polyuria)